mygenibox/cryptonote/README.md

 ### Pre-implementation and Preparation.

-1. Ubuntu servers for seed node.
+1. Ubuntu servers setup for seed node.
 2. Setting up mining tools, mining pool and wallet on universal pool for pre-mining.
 3. Coding for pre-mining.
 ### Below is the CryptoNote forked setup for NomadCoin (NOM) pre-implementation purposes only.